 That might even provide an opportunity to do some taking apart of the ridiculous theories of Markan Priority, of the interpolation of Mark 16, of "the Gospel of Thomas" and other such Dan Brown drivel, and of the historical unreliability of Saint John's Gospel on the grounds that Jesus "never claimed to be divine", the "proof" of which is held to be the historical unreliability of Saint John's Gospel.

 All of these pieces of nonsense continue to be peddled by half-formed schoolteachers, and by clergy too old to have been part of the traditionalist revival among Catholics or the Evangelical revival among Protestants.
 Markan Priority was disproved a very long time ago by Saint Augustine, whose Wikipedia pages in Portuguese and Slovene are significant source of traffic to this site, as is the page on U and non-U English.
 Make of those facts what you will.

 Acts could also be dramatised in this way, and it has some great stories in it.
 But it looks as if they would do the Ramayana first, and stick to the text if they did.
 That is not treating the Bible as a work of world literature, which is what they would claim that it was, and which, among other things, it is.

 Why not dramatise the Ramayana, exactly as it is?
 Why not dramatise the Odyssey, exactly as it is?
 And why not dramatise the Four Canonical Gospels and Acts, exactly as they are?
 Of what are the television companies afraid?
-Of what, in practice even though not in principle, would the Church be afraid?
+Of what, in practice even though not in principle, would anyone be afraid?